 For you, the ultimate goal is to be fluent in several languages.
 You want to be a source of inspiration for others, and someone they look up to because of your outstanding achievements.

 Not questioning their methods and not asking for help.

 Learning tips for Slytherin language learners

 Accept that you, too, have some weaknesses and don’t be afraid to ask for help.
 When you face a big challenge, go to another student for advice or consider studying with a private teacher.
 They might have ideas for you to overcome your obstacles and make things easier for you.
 You don’t need to solve every problem on your own.

-I am definitely a Ravenclaw learner, with a bit of Hufflepuff for consistency and a sparkle of Slytherin when it comes to asking for help.
+I am definitely a Ravenclaw learner, with a bit of Hufflepuff for consistency and

 What about you?
 Which house (or houses) represents you best?
 I’m so curious to read it in the comments!